jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ### Programming Language and Compiler Tools

-In the modern computing world we are used to installing programs via pre-compiled binaries or just clicking on an *exe* or *dmg* files for installing programs.
-You need to compile source code (C or C++ for example) to build an executable binary.
-Most of the world's software is built using the C language.
-You need a C compiler to build the kernel, operating system, system applications, user tools, and any additional tools you create.
+All computer programs start their life as code, the operating system is no different.
+Primarily they are built in C, C++, and a bit of assembly code.
+In order to run code, you need a language and a compiler that will turn this code into an application executable.
+In the modern computing world we are used to installing programs via pre-compiled binaries or just clicking on an *exe* or *dmg* file.
+IN order to build a working Unix or Linux you need a C compiler to build the kernel, operating system, system applications, user tools, and any additional tools you create.
 Without a C compiler you cannot build or make anything.
 The Unix operating system and the Linux kernel are built using the C language.
-Today most code is pre-compiled for you and you can use other languages besides C to build applications, but in the early days of Unix and Linux a C Compiler was critical to have as you were building the kernel, operating system, and all tooling from scratch.

 ### User Interface and User Tools